Arnav131003/AskYourResume/README.md

-# AskYourPDF
+# AskYourResume

-This is a Python application that allows you to load a PDF and ask questions about it using natural language.
-The application uses a LLM to generate a response about your PDF.
+This is a Python application that allows you to load a Resume in a PDF Format and ask questions about it using natural language.
+The application uses a LLM to generate a response about your Resume.
 The LLM will not answer questions unrelated to the document.

 ## How it works